Egypt is a lot of things- It’s frustrating, chaotic, a little dirty, and absolutely wonderful. Here’s what you need to know before you go:

 What to wear (as a female) in Egypt

 Let me first start by saying that covering your hair is not necessary.
 Although in the more touristy attractions such as the pyramids, you can wear dresses and shorts, I think I would have felt a little uncomfortable.
 I like to adhere to the customs and culture of the places I visit even if that means wearing something differently than I would at home.
 Plus if you’re planning on going to any mosques, you’re required to cover your shoulders, so you’ll want to bring a scarf if you choose to wear a tank top.
-As a general rule I’d say no cleavage and no short shorts/dresses.
+As a general rule I’d say no cleavage, no shoulder bearing clothing, and no short shorts/dresses.

 I wore these pants from Zara more times than I’d like to admit throughout both Morocco and Egypt- they are SO comfortable.